citusdata/pg_cron/README.md

 GRANT USAGE ON SCHEMA cron TO marco;
 ```

-Internally, pg_cron uses libpq to open a new connection to the local database.
+**Important**: Internally, pg_cron uses libpq to open a new connection to the local database.
 It may be necessary to enable `trust` authentication for connections coming from localhost in [pg_hba.conf](https://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html) for the user running the cron job.
 Alternatively, you can add the password to a [.pgpass file](https://www.postgresql.org/docs/current/static/libpq-pgpass.html), which libpq will use when opening a connection.

 For security, jobs are executed in the database in which the `cron.schedule` function is called with the same permissions as the current user.
 In addition, users are only able to see their own jobs in the `cron.job` table.